 36% of consumer conversations about eating mention terms related to health.

 The chart above shows that over a third of consumer conversations about 'eating' mention the term 'healthy.'
 Likewise, more than 20% of consumer conversations about 'diet' mention 'healthy,' a far cry from the days when diets were almost entirely associated with weight loss.

 Eating for health

-To better understand the impact of health and wellness on food and beverage, we did a deep dive into why consumers are adopting new eating habits.
+To better understand the impact of healthy eating on food and beverage, we did a deep dive into why consumers are adopting new habits.
 Our data revealed four main motivators driving consumer diets:

 While losing weight is certainly on the list, there's a lot more to consumer motivations around diet than dropping a pants size or two.